 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Saint Paul is urging those who read his words to pray at all times, to persevere and stay alert in prayer, and to remember everyone—"all the saints"—in prayer.
+Saint Paul is urging those who read his words to pray at all times, to persevere and stay alert in prayer, and to remember everyone—all the saints—in prayer.

-Mother Christophora, of the Monastery of the Transfiguration in Ellwood City, Pennsylvania, was recently interviewed on the occasion of her 25th anniversary as abbess of the monastery.
+Mother Christophora, of the Monastery of the Transfiguration in Ellwood City, Pennsylvania, was interviewed on the occasion of her 25th anniversary as abbess of the monastery.
 She addressed some of the questions people often ask about the life of monastics, and spoke about prayer as a central part of that life.
-She said that though some people may believe that nuns and monks are disconnected from the world, "we are really connected to the world through prayer.
+She said that although some people may believe that nuns and monks are disconnected from the world, "we are really connected to the world through prayer.
 The reason that we are here and doing prayers every day is not because it makes us feel good—actually, sometimes it tires us very much—but because the world really needs prayer.
 People really depend on our prayers."

 Her reply to the question, "Do you have a favorite meal here at the monastery?" might be surprising to many people.
 She said, "I would have to say the Divine Liturgy...I love food, and I am always thinking about food, so do not think I am that spiritual.
 But because you asked me for one meal, I would have to say it is the Liturgy, where we all come together and share in that chalice."